gabors-data-analysis/da-coding-rstats/lecture11-functions/README.md

 # Lecture 11: Writing Functions

+## Motivation

+One of the best ways to improve your reach as a data scientist is to write functions.
+Functions allow automating common tasks in a more powerful and general way than copy-and-pasting.
+Writing a function has three big advantages over using copy-and-paste:

+1. You can give a function an evocative name that makes your code easier to understand.
+2. As requirements change, you only need to update code in one place, instead of many.
+3. You eliminate the chance of making incidental mistakes when you copy and paste (i.e. updating a variable name in one place, but not in another).

+Writing good functions is a lifetime journey.
+Even after using R for many years, one can still learn new techniques and better ways of approaching old problems.
+The goal is not to teach you every esoteric detail of functions but to get you started with some pragmatic advice that you can apply immediately. ([Hadley Wickham and Garrett Grolemund: R for Data Science, Ch.
+19](https://r4ds.had.co.nz/functions.html)

+## This lecture

 This lecture introduces functions, how they are structured and how to write them.
-Students will know how to write basic functions, control for input(s) and output(s) and error-handling.
+Students will know how to write basic functions, control for input(s) and output(s), and error-handling.

 Case studies related to lecture:
-  - [Chapter 05, A: What likelihood of loss to expect on a stock portfolio?](https://gabors-data-analysis.com/casestudies/#ch05a-what-likelihood-of-loss-to-expect-on-a-stock-portfolio) as a homework to calculate bootstrap standard errors and calculate confidence intervals.
+  - [Chapter 05, A: What likelihood of loss to expect on a stock portfolio?](https://gabors-data-analysis.com/casestudies/#ch05a-what-likelihood-of-loss-to-expect-on-a-stock-portfolio) as homework to calculate bootstrap standard errors and calculate confidence intervals.
   - [Chapter 06, A: Comparing online and offline prices: testing the difference](https://gabors-data-analysis.com/casestudies/#ch06a-comparing-online-and-offline-prices-testing-the-difference) and [Chapter 06, B: Testing the likelihood of loss on a stock portfolio](https://gabors-data-analysis.com/casestudies/#ch06b-testing-the-likelihood-of-loss-on-a-stock-portfolio) as at the end of the lecture we build a function to show the distribution of t-statistics.

-In addition for writing functions, it uses data from the case study [Chapter 04, A: Management quality and firm size: describing patterns of association](https://gabors-data-analysis.com/casestudies/#ch04a-management-quality-and-firm-size-describing-patterns-of-association).
+In addition to writing functions, it uses data from the case study [Chapter 04, A: Management quality and firm size: describing patterns of association](https://gabors-data-analysis.com/casestudies/#ch04a-management-quality-and-firm-size-describing-patterns-of-association).

 ## Learning outcomes